kryptokrona/kryptokrona-docs/docs/Frequently-Asked-Questions.md

 ### Q: Why are my results being rejected from the pool?

 You're using a incorrect algorithm.
-If you are using XMR-Stak, you should use `turtlecoin` as the algorithm, if you are using XMRig use `cryptonight-lite` as the algorithm and have the variant set to 1.
+You should be using `cryptonight-turtle` set as the variant.

 ### Q: I got banned from my mining pool.
 Why?